De-extinction: Dodo

-The dodo (Raphus cucullatus) was a flightless bird endemic to the island of Mauritius in the Indian Ocean.
-Due to various factors such as the inability to feel fear caused by isolation from significant predators, predation from humans and introduced invasive species such as pigs, dogs, cats, rats, and crab-eating macaques, competition for food with invasive species, habitat loss, and the birds naturally slow reproduction, the species' numbers declined rapidly.
+The dodo (Raphus cucullatus) was a flightless pigeon endemic to the island of Mauritius in the Indian Ocean.
+Due to various factors such as the inability to feel fear caused by isolation from significant predators, predation invasive species such as pigs, dogs, cats, rats, and crab-eating macaques, competition for food with invasive species, habitat loss, and the birds naturally slow reproduction, the species' numbers declined rapidly.
 The last widely accepted recorded sighting was in 1662.
 Since then, the bird has become a symbol for extinction and is often cited as the primary example of man-made extinction.
 In January 2023, Colossal Biosciences announced their project to revive the dodo alongside their previously announced projects for reviving the woolly mammoth and thylacine in hopes of restoring biodiversity to Mauritius and changing the dodo's status as a symbol of extinction to de-extinction.

+In September 2025, Colossal announced that they had successfully cultivated primordial germ cells of the rock dove; a feat previously only achieved in chickens and geese, as a proof-of-concept in cultivating and genetically modifying the PGCs of the dodo's closest living relative: the Nicobar pigeon.